A SwiftUI List and Navigation Tutorial

-The previous chapter introduced the List, NavigationView and NavigationLink views and explained how these can be used to present a navigable and editable list of items to the user.
-This chapter will work through the creation of a project intended to provide a practical example of these concepts.
+The previous chapter introduced the List, NavigationStack, and NavigationLink views and explained how these can be used to present a navigable and editable list of items to the user.
+This chapter will create a project that provides a practical example of these concepts.

 About the ListNavDemo Project